tomas-jonmundsson/matlab-apnoea-detection/README.md

 **Biomedical Engineering | University of Sydney | 2025**

 ## Overview
-A machine learning classifier built in MATLAB to detect sleep apnoea events from physiological signal data, using imaging and data acquisition pipelines with feature-based signal analysis.
+A machine learning (ML) classifier built in MATLAB to detect sleep apnoea events from physiological signal data, extracting heart rate and oxygen saturation features, and analysing them within time epochs.

 ## Technical Approach
 - Data acquisition and preprocessing of physiological signals